slxmmy999/ChromeFaviconCacheDeleter/README.md

 Usage:
 - Run the file while Chrome is closed
 - Use -force argument when running to force close Chrome before deleting cahces

+NOTE: Since the binary is compiled using pyinstaller, it may be falsely detected by some antivirus software.
+If you are uncomfortable using the .exe file use the Python script.